theboarderline/app-template/README.md

 ### The following directories should only updated with Kpt

-`bin` - contains shell scripts to simplify local development (Update with Kpt)
-`deploy/web-app` - contains web app Helm Chart for deploying to GKE (UPDATE with Kpt)
+`bin` - contains shell scripts to simplify local development `deploy/web-app` - contains web app Helm Chart for deploying to GKE

 ### These directories/files are specific to the app and should be updated manually